 1/2 tsp Maggie seasoning sauce or Golden Mountain (seasoning sauce)

-5 Tbsp flour mixed with a little more than half a cup cold water
+5 Tbsp flour mixed with about half a cup cold water

-1 tsp mixed herbs to your liking, such as dill, oregano, thyme, rosemary
+1 tsp mixed herbs, such as dill, oregano, thyme, rosemary

 1 In a large pot or Dutch Oven, heat the olive oil to medium-high.
 Add the carrots and shallots or scallions and reduce the heat to medium and stir occasionally for 3-5 minutes as the vegetables turn a bit tender.
 Sprinkle with salt and pepper.
 Reduce the heat to low and add the garlic and cook another minute.
 Do not let the garlic turn brown.
 Add the broccoli stems not the florets and potatoes, cook a few minutes, turning occasionally.